leeratyou/fetcher/README.md

 > Things should be simple to use

-Polite fetch library based on modular middleware system.
+Heavly rtped polite fetch library based on modular middleware system.

 ## Usage